miayam/miayam/src/pages/docs.md

 What do I need more of in a brutalist website?
 - A simple design, component based design that's easy to change and work with.
-It doesn't have to be `React`, `Angular`, `Vue` or `Svelte`.
+It doesn't have to be `React`, `Angular`, `Vue` or `Svelte`
 - Performance.
 A super fast jellyfish.
-100% lighthouse score.
+100% lighthouse score
-- SEO.
+- SEO
 - PWA.
-Well, I just want to display pictures of cute girls when offline.
+Well, I just want to display pictures of cute girls when offline

 Therefore, this starter project must be:
 - [Boring](#boring){.a-anchor}